XanatosX/IL2-Career-Reviver/README_Model.md

 > :warning: For now the library is using [Microsoft Dependency Injection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection).
 > This is the only way to get this into a good working state for now.

-The getting started part need to be writen, for now please refer the code on [Github](https://github.com/XanatosX/IL2CarrerReviver/tree/master/src/IL2CareerToolset).
+The getting started part need to be written, for now please refer the code on [Github](https://github.com/XanatosX/IL2CarrerReviver/tree/master/src/IL2CareerToolset).

-If you have any questions please feel free to ask them on [the dissusion board](https://github.com/XanatosX/IL2CarrerReviver/discussions/26)
+If you have any questions please feel free to ask them on [the discussion board](https://github.com/XanatosX/IL2CarrerReviver/discussions/26)